How to Be Productive When You Work While Traveling.

 The trick is to train our minds to be flexible.

 Accept the fact that things won’t necessarily go as planned.

 Travel disruptions, medical issues, unforeseen changes, and generally uncomfortable situations are more likely to happen abroad, away from your familiar setting.

 Countless times I had to abruptly change accommodation, reschedule meetings because of flight delays or rework a project entirely because of issues with local resources.

-Freaking out has never done any good, so I had to learn to let go what I couldn’t act on and try to find benefits even in negative situations.
+Freaking out has never done any good, so I had to learn to let go what I couldn’t fix and try to find benefits even in negative situations.

-Try to make the best out of unfavorable situations and adapt to different contexts, people and customs, instead of complaining about them.
+Try to make the best out of unfavorable situations.
+Adapt to different contexts, people and customs, instead of complaining about them.